-Staying Warm This Winter
+Staying Warm This Fall and Winter

 HOT WATER HEAT

-The above halls have thermostatic valves on all radiators with the exception of Congreve, Mills, Fairchild, the SERCs and ATW (which have wall-mounted thermostats).
+The above halls have thermostatic valves on all radiators with the exception of Congreve, Mills, Fairchild, Handler, Peterson, Haaland and ATW (which have wall-mounted thermostats).
 In the halls that don't have wall-mounted thermostats, these valves are attached on or near to the hot water line, where the pipe enters the heater.
 These valves have an adjustable knob functioning like a thermostat.
 Turning the knob clockwise decreases the heat.
 Turning the knob counterclockwise will increase the heat.
 It may take a little experimentation to find the desired room temperature setting.

 Woodside and Gables North and South follow the same set-up as above.
 At Woodside apartments, the thermostat valve is located on or near the radiator in the living room.
 This valve controls heat for the entire apartment.
 In Gables North and South, each room has it's own thermostat valve that controls temperature in each room.
 Gables A, B and C have wall-mounted thermostats located in the living room.
 This one wall mounted thermostat controls the temperature for the entire apartment.

 It's important to note that you may still hear water running through the radiator even if you have the valve all the way closed.
 This keeps a small amount of water circulating to help prevent freeze-ups.